dmfrodrigues/feup-ltw-proj/README.md

 After changing the apache2 configuration and enabling the modules, restart apache2 by running `sudo service apache2 restart`.

-### Server constants
-Each deploy environment has a specific set of constants.
-Thus, for each environment you are required to use a different set of constants.
-Our suggestion is that, when you want to add a set of server constants for a new environment you should create a file `server_constants_<environment>.php`.

-To use a certain set of server constants, create a symbolic link named `server_constants.php` and make it point to the environment constants file; for instance, for local development you should simply run `ln -s server_constants_localhost.php server_constants.php` from the repository root.

 ### Email service
-To enable email service, you have to provide valid credentials in file `server/rest/email.cred`, following the template:
+To enable email service, you have to provide valid credentials in file `rest/email.cred`, following the template:
 ```txt
 <email address>
 <password>